 What is the biggest challenge in testing technical specialists?

 I think testing technical skills efficiently translates itself to the employer brand of a company.
 If the screening process is inefficient or the recruiter seems to lack the required skills, the whole company risks being seen as an undesirable workplace.
 What is more, the popularity of social media, review sites, and forums means mistakes only a few people would normally see get blown up as if they were put under a magnifying glass.
 Oftentimes, the most vocal critics are really good developers who don’t come in with a vendetta but feel they need to share how flawed the system is.

 How do you attract developers to contribute to your tasks base?

 Luckily, the developers we work with see value in what we do and we’re happy with the results of our cooperation.
 We keep our tasks secure by using social listening tools and our own proprietary content scanner so our tasks stay secure.
 This shows our contributors that we value their work and want to keep using it as long as we possibly can.

 What is more, they’ve had similar experiences with the technical recruitment process and they enjoy creating tasks that really verify coding skills.

 You offer various methods to assess the technical skills of the candidate.
 In what cases each one of them is more relevant?

-We see the best results with using a combination of tasks, depending on the skillsets you need to verify.
-As an example, multiple choice questions are often used at the beginning of the test as a warm-up.
+We see the best results when using a combination of tasks, depending on the skillsets you need to verify.
+As an example, multiple-choice questions are often used at the beginning of the test as a warm-up.
 Coding review challenges verify familiarity with design patterns and coding practices, and programming tasks allow you to see how candidates solve real coding challenges in a real project environment.
 All these tasks serve their own purpose and they get selected or not depending on the required skillset.